department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/help-users-to/navigate-benefit-applications.md

 * SEO keywords (See [Writing for SEO]({{ site.baseurl }}/content-style-guide/seo).)

 ### Preparing to apply (informational callout)
-On the “How to apply” page, use the [informational callout]({{ site.baseurl }}/patterns/content-presentation) box to present chunked, scannable snippets of critical information needed by the majority of applicants.
+On the “How to apply” page, use the [featured content]({{ site.baseurl }}/components/featured-content) component to present chunked, scannable snippets of critical information needed by the majority of applicants to apply.
 For example,

 * Describe what a user needs to do before they begin the application
 * List items needed to complete the application (SSN, military history, etc.).
 Required items should be called out.

-Note: The blue [informational callout]({{ site.baseurl }}/patterns/content-presentation) box should only be used for the most important information on the page.
-Since it includes critical information, the callout should appear near the top of the page.
+Note: The [featured content]({{ site.baseurl }}/components/featured-content) component should only be used for the most important information on the page.
+Since it includes critical information, featured content should appear near the top of the page.

 ### How do I apply?
 The “How do I apply" section lists possible application methods.
 It should emphasize the optimal path for Veterans, (which may be how to get help from a human instead of online help.)
 Some common application methods are: